jztech101/Kenni/README.md

 Jenni
 =====

-This is a fork of jenni is a python IRC bot maintained and developed by Michael Yanovich.
+This is a fork of jenni which is a python IRC bot maintained and developed by Michael Yanovich.
 This project was originally created by Sean B. Palmer.

 Installation & Configuration
 ============================